DanParkinson/project-4-elite/AGILE.md

 Now that users can login.
 Users need to be able to make reservations.

-- User can access a form to submit a reservation
+- User can access a form to submit a reservation --
-- Reservation is linked to user
+- Reservation is linked to user --
-- User can view their neared reservation on the homepage
+- User can view their nearest reservation on the homepage
 - User can view all of the reservations in my reservations
 - User can edit their reservation
 - User can delete their reservation

 - User cannot double book a reservation.
-- Reservation form shows availabel reservations.
+- Reservation form shows available reservations.